robert/robert.github.com/_posts/2016-04-09-in-context.md

 ---
 layout: indented_post
-title: Ceremony is a tool
+title: In context
 tags: [Stories]
-published: false
 ---
 <br/>
 Peter wished he still lived in New York.
 If he still lived in New York, he could have spent the last night of his trip in the strip club next to his hotel.
 He could have told Diedrich that he was far too wet and hungover to see him tonight, and cordially invited him to a dive near wherever-he-lived for a brace of tallboys and chasers sometime next year.
-Instead, he was crawling to the bottom of the East Village in a rain-lashed cab trying to find whatever nonsense concept bar Diedrich was frequenting this month.
-And if he still lived in New York, he wouldn’t have to live in Massachusetts anymore.
-As it was, he was paying a small fortune to be taken to a bar on the absolute other side of the city that his taxi driver insisted did not exist.
+Instead, he was crawling to the bottom of the East Village in a rain-lashed cab, paying a small fortune to be taken to a bar on the absolute other side of the city that his driver insisted did not exist.
 The driver didn’t mind, as long as Peter understood that the meter was always running and always had to be paid for.

 He wiped condensation off the window with his sleeve; still nothing but a watery mess of refracted yellow and red light and dark that could be any street on the island.
 There was nothing to do except block out the radio’s incongruous mariachi music and the driver's continued insistences that the bar he was looking for had never existed, or had perhaps shut down back in ’84, or perhaps did exist but was actually a laundromat.
 Nothing else to do but finish forgetting whatever had been said during the day at the New York University Dostoyevsky symposium.